ClockSelect/myevic/README.md

         Possible actions are:
         * Nothing
         * Enter edit mode
-        * Switch display of info lines / clock on the main display
+        * Toggle display of info lines / clock on the main display
+        * Toggle the "dominant temperature" mode (basically, switches temperature and power on the main screen display in TC mode)
         * Switch to next vaping mode ( TC -> POWER -> BYPASS -> ... )
         * Switch box On or Off